 Michael Buckley who hasn’t posted to YouTube regularly in a long time, but who was one of the original career YouTubers back in 2007 tweeted the email from YouTube saying he would be unverified.
 Even currently active YouTube channels, like penguinz0 with over 3.92 million subscribers, Dolan Dark with 1.53 million subscribers and hundreds of other large and active creators also said they would be losing verification.

 It wasn’t just the creators who were upset.
 Many fans of these channels seemed to feel YouTube was insulting their favorite creators.
-Even creators like James Charles, Keemstar, and Boogie2988 who kept verification criticised the decision.
+Even creators like James Charles, Keemstar, and Boogie2988, who kept verification, criticized the decision.